Stanford PSYCH 290

 Natural Language Processing & Text-Based Machine Learning in the Social Sciences

-Decisions will be made in early January, 2023.
+Decisions will be made by March 28th, 2025.
 Prioritization is generally by seniority.

 Instructor: Johannes Eichstaedt (eich) (he/him)